ourbit/ourbit.github.io/_posts/2019-02-15-Team-handoff-document.markdown

 ### Disclaimer
 The new manager probably knows how to do her job.
 It is important to clarify that it's not your intention to teach, train, or mentor but to give knowledge regarding a specific context.
 Mine was like this: "This document aims to transfer knowledge in a context, which means, describe the state of the art of different aspects of the team.
 You will find personal opinions regarding management and the result of building a team answering a punctual management style.
 By all means, it is not my intention to impose that management style to you.
 You will see by yourself and probably detect improvement opportunities or simply things you would like to do differently.
 The description of the current scenario should help you to mind the gap and analyze how those changes could impact so you can make an informed decision.
 Additionally, I am intending to be as concise as possible so we can use this document during the hand-off period.
-That means this document is not a substitute for the Knowledge Transfer and Handover processes but a guide to organizing it."
+That means this document is not a substitute for the Knowledge Transfer and Handover processes but a guide to organizing it".

 ### Table of contents
 You should always include one.
 It's free and it helps the reader to realize how the document is structured